djmccormick/eve/README.md

 ## Scripts

-- `scripts/migrate.sh` allows you to easily run commands in a "migrate" container
+- `scripts/migrate.sh` allows you to easily run commands in a "migrate" container.
+For example: `./scripts/migrate.sh graphile-migrate commit`
-- `scripts/reset.sh` allows you to reset your development environment (delete volumes with the `-v` option)
+- `scripts/reset.sh` allows you to reset your development environment (delete volumes with the `-v` option).
+For example: `./scripts/reset.sh -v`

 ## Contributing